-Sertraline and fluoxetine both are prescription antidepressants of the SSRI class (selective serotonin reuptake inhibitor).
+Sertraline and fluoxetine are prescription antidepressants of the SSRI class (selective serotonin reuptake inhibitor).
 Both medications are available as generic versions, but the most popular trade names are Zoloft (Pfizer) for sertraline and Prozac (Eli Lilly & Co) for fluoxetine.

 Following over two decades of research, the verdict is clear: SSRIs significantly delay ejaculation and thus make sex more enjoyable for many men and their partners.
 In fact, SSRIs are considered the most effective pharmaceutical treatment for premature ejaculation.
 They can delay ejaculation timing from half a minute to 5-6 minutes or even longer.
-While the U.S.FDA so far hasn’t approved any SSRIs specifically for treating premature ejaculation, the American Urologic Association since 2004 recommends sertraline and other SSRIs for this purpose.
+While the FDA so far hasn’t approved any SSRIs specifically for treating premature ejaculation, the American Urologic Association has recommended sertraline and other SSRIs for this purpose since 2004.

 Discuss with your doctor which treatment approach may work best for you.

 Taking both drugs simultaneously isn’t advisable.
 There’s an increased risk of an irregular heartbeat which in very rare cases can be fatal.
 There is also risk of a rare but dangerous condition known as "seratonin syndrome".
 Moreover, taking both sertraline and fluoxetine together doesn’t provide any additional benefits for delaying ejaculation.
 Both drugs function in similar ways and trigger the same chemical reactions.
 Using either one of them should be enough.